The Ultimate Guide to Headless CMS

 Definition of Headless CMS

-Before we delve into the nitty-gritty details of the headless world, it would be wise to know whether we are speaking of the same thing.
+Before we delve into the nitty gritty details of the headless world, it would be wise to know what we are talking about in a fundamental sense.
 Let us start with a tentative definition, to ensure common ground:

-A headless CMS separates content from presentation, letting the content be reused in any channel.
+A headless CMS is a computer software system that organizes digital content by separating it from presentation, letting the content be reused in any channel.

 Now let us expand this definition:

-A headless CMS separates the content layer from the presentation layer, allowing editors to create content to be sent to multiple channels via APIs, and allowing developers to build front-ends and clients using their preferred framework, instead of learning CMS specific frameworks.
+A headless CMS is a computer software system that organizes digital content by separating the content layer from the presentation layer, allowing editors to create content to be sent to multiple channels via APIs, and allowing developers to build front-ends and clients using their preferred framework.

 What do we mean when we talk about layers?
 Imagine that you are editing a web page in a traditional CMS.
-You change the text, images, layouts, and more advanced components at will—the content itself and how it appears are thus closely tied together in one layer.
+You change the text, images, layouts, and more advanced components in a visual editor.
+The content itself and how it appears are closely tied together in one layer.

-Even though modern websites built with a traditional CMS have responsive design and can change its appearance—or presentation—in accordance with different screen sizes, they still have one layer.
+Even though modern websites built with a traditional CMS have responsive design and can change its presentation in accordance with different screen sizes, they still have one layer.
 Try to show a given page on your smartwatch or automatically reuse a textbox from inside a layout on another website.
 No dice.

 This is where the separation of content and presentation comes into fruition.
 Keeping content in its separate layer and presentation in its own respective layer allows for the following: